-SEO guide to optimizing your LinkedIn profile for more connections, better leads - Search Engine Land
+LinkedIn SEO guide: Optimizing your profile for more connections, better leads

 Inbox or landing page – Action

 The call-to-action in your video should tell visitors how best to contact you.
-This will likely be through LinkedIn direct message, or through your website.
+This will likely be through LinkedIn direct message or your website.
 You may want to include a unique landing page for LinkedIn leads.

-Your call-to-action should sound something like, “For x services, send me a message [on my website/through LinkedIn/through this link].”
+- “For x services, send me a message [on my website/through LinkedIn/through this link].”

 Be specific about how visitors should reach you and what they should expect after they contact you.

 “Send me a LinkedIn message for a custom quote” is much more compelling than “Visit mywebsite.com for more info.”

 By creating a profile funnel, you are more likely to take advantage of the traffic coming to your profile.

 Without a funnel, the burden is on visitors to figure out what you offer, chase down the details on your website, and figure out how to contact you.

 A funnel makes the process straightforward, simple and conversion-friendly.

-5. Build SMART connections
+5. Build smart connections

 While LinkedIn SEO and creating a profile funnel taps into the power of inbound marketing on LinkedIn, there's another way to attract your ideal clients to your profile.